fabioluz/go-auth/README.md

 # GO Auth

 This an example of API with authentication in Go.
 The application uses Gin as API Library, JWT for generating authorization token, and MongoDB as database.
 It gives some separation of concerns by organizing the layers into different packages, isolating the capabilities on their own files, and abstracting the dependencies using design patterns.
 All dependencies are interpreted in the `main.go` file.

+The application is capable of creating, authorizing, and updating users.
+All the operations are logged in the database and can be also retrieved in the API.

 You can run everything via docker compose.

 ## Prerequisites

 - Docker installed on your machine

 ## Setting Up the Application

-Firstly, you need to create a `.env` in the root folder containing:
+Firstly, you need to create a `.env` file in the root folder containing:

 ```
 DB_URI=mongodb://appmongo1:27017